ms/buildtogether.tech/src/fairness/index.md

 It's time for a confession.
 This chapter is the reason I wrote this book.
-After the 2016 election in the United States, I organized a group of people to write a guide for programmers to stuff that actually matters---the stuff that's in this chapter.
+After the 2016 election in the United States, I organized a group of people to write a guide for programmers to stuff that actually matters—the stuff that's in this chapter.
 That project fizzled out, in part because someone like Brad ([% x introduction %]) wouldn't read something that said, "Programmers are doing harm and maybe you're part of the problem."